sankar-shan/Bookstore-Management-System-using-SQL/README.md

 # Bookstore-Management-System-using-SQL
-This project demonstrates SQL skills through the design and querying of a Bookstore Management Database
+This project demonstrates SQL skills through the design and querying of a Bookstore Management Database.The project simulates a real-world bookstore scenario where customers purchase books, and data is analyzed to extract meaningful insights.
+Data was imported from CSV files into PostgreSQL tables, and multiple SQL queries were written to answer business-related questions